-Jenni is responsible for the day to day operations and business development of our London Studio in collaboration with the UK Senior Management team.
-Jenni also team leads projects and has stagelighting systems design consultancy experience from her seven years at Charcoalblue.
+Jenni is responsible for the day-to-day operations and business development of our Theatre Consultancy EMEA business unit in collaboration with the UK Senior Management team.
+Jenni also provides project management and consultancy on all aspects of theatre design, with special emphasis on stagelighting systems from her nine years at Charcoalblue.

 She was the CSM/Technical Manager for ‘Broken Time’ – a Three Stones Media production and Deputy Chief Electrician for ‘The Railway Children’ – London Waterloo, The Touring Consortium.

 Jenni also has experience as a Lighting Designer for Solid Senses – Laban School of Dance & University of Surrey, along with being an assistant to the Lighting Designer for ‘Copacabana’ and ‘The Hot Mikado’, both Watermill productions.
 Jenni was also the Associate Lighting Designer for the UK tour of ‘Birdsong’.

 For the past 12 years Jenni has been resident moving light programmer for Yvonne Arnaud Theatre’s pantomime in Guildford, Surrey.

 Jenni’s consultancy work with Charcoalblue includes The Peter Hall Performing Arts Centre at The Perse School, The Factory in Manchester, Le Théâtre Elisabéthain au Château D'Hardelot, Sydney Theatre Company, Waikato Regional Theatre, Perth Theatre, and Polka Theatre.

 Jenni and the team enjoy the sights whilst at Showlight 2017 in Florence.